-It may only have been five days since Abby Carlon was diagnosed with type 1 diabetes but already the 10-year-old knows more than most about the condition.
+It may only have been a matter of months since Abby Carlon was diagnosed with type 1 diabetes but already the 10-year-old knows more than most about the condition.

 That’s because she’s always kept an eye out for her little sister Mia who was diagnosed with type 1 diabetes when she was three.